 “The ironic thing is that if Calvinism is equal to divine determinism (which is supported via the consequence argument), and it happens to be true, then no one would have the ability to genuinely choose between Calvinism or Open Theism.
 God would make those choices for us.”

 My comment led to a lively debate with a Calvinist who disagreed.
 Perhaps I could have better worded my comment, but I went on to carefully clarify exactly what I meant.
-The Calvinist proceeded to assert that his specific “different shade” of compatibilism called, “semi-compatibilism” (hereafter, semi-c), allows for responsibility even if divine determinism is true (the view that God causally determines all things).
+The Calvinist proceeded to assert that his specific “different shade” of compatibilism called, “semi-compatibilism” (hereafter, semi-c), allows for responsibility even if exhaustive divine determinism (EDD) is true (the view that God causally determines all things).

-I contend that Calvinism (even of the semi-c variety) ultimately crumbles into causal determinism and genuine human responsibility melts away.
-That is to say, unless one modifies their exhaustive deterministic view in favor of a determinism of only all physical events, and then allows for the libertarian freedom to think into the mix (but then it is no longer exhaustive determinism that we are discussing).
+I contend that Calvinism (even of the semi-c variety) ultimately crumbles into hard causal determinism and genuine human responsibility melts away.
+That is to say, unless one modifies their exhaustive deterministic view in favor of a determinism of ONLY all physical events, and then allows for the libertarian freedom to think into the mix (but then it is no longer exhaustive divine determinism that we are discussing).
 Perhaps this should be called “semi-determinism” instead?

 Semi-c Calvinists agree with libertarian “freedom fighters” that control is necessary to ground responsibility — even if one does not have the control to actually act or behave otherwise.
 Those affirming this view claim that there are two kinds of control that we must distinguish: Regulative Control and Guidance Control.
 Regulative control requires the ability to physically act otherwise, but guidance control does not.
 Guidance control is enough, they claim, to ground human responsibility even if all physical events are casually determined by God or nature.